agsb/immu/Presentation.md

 ## Conclusion

 I see Forth as a model of the RNA-DNA type.
 The inner interpreter acts as RNA and dictionaries act as DNA.
 It consumes information and produces transformations.
-The primitives words act as the ACGT proteines.
+The primitives words act as the AGCT proteines.

 Some information produces recipes, sequences of algorithms encoded by references to routines, that change the information.
-As well as protein sequences.
+Like real protein sequences.

-And it can grow, incorporating these recipes and perhaps creating others as well.
+And it can grow, incorporating these recipes and maybe, pherhaps, creating others as well.

 The proposed small change allows these compiled recipes to be shared as executables.